Funding Rundown: Headout bags additional $30 mn, Krafton invests in Nautilus Mobile & Disruptors Capital gets SEBI’s green signal to launch Rs 120 cr VC fund

 The funding will help Nautilus deepen its penetration in more markets globally and broaden its scope to other games in addition to cricket, Nautilus said in a statement.

 “With the massive adoption of mobile gaming in India, fuelled further by the pandemic, the industry has reached an interesting juncture and we are all excited to jet speed into the future.
 KRAFTON has been a key player in the global mobile gaming space and we’re glad to join forces with them to take our Indian studio on to a global stage.
-With this partnership we aim to scale Nautilus Mobile’s already robust gaming portfolio bolstering their growth trajectory further.”
+With this partnership we aim to scale Nautilus Mobile’s already robust gaming portfolio bolstering their growth trajectory further," said Rajan Navani, Vice Chairman and Managing Director, JetSynthesys.

 In 2021, Krafton had invested $22.5 million in JetSynthesys’ e-sports venture, Nodwin Gaming.
 Other investments include game streaming platform Loco, storytelling platform Pratilipi and gamified dating app Frnd.